IPL Final 2023: Shubman Gill in red-hot form for Gujarat Titans as they face MS Dhoni's Chennai Super Kings

-Watch Indian Premier League final between Chennai Super Kings and Gujarat Titans live on Sky Sports Cricket from 2.50pm on Sunday (3pm first ball); Shubman Gill has three hundreds in four innings for Gujarat, will game be MS Dhoni's last in the IPL?
+Watch Indian Premier League final between Chennai Super Kings and Gujarat Titans live on Sky Sports Cricket from 3pm on Monday; Shubman Gill has three hundreds in four innings for Gujarat, will game be MS Dhoni's last in the IPL?

-Ashes fever may be building in England but out in India Sunday's IPL final will be dominating the agenda.
+Ashes fever may be building in England but out in India Monday's IPL final will be dominating the agenda.

-The game will pit four-time winners and five-time runners-up Chennai Super Kings against defending champions Gujarat Titans, with the game live on Sky Sports Cricket from 2.50pm (3pm start).
+The game, put back a day due to rain in Ahmedabad on Sunday, will pit four-time winners and five-time runners-up Chennai Super Kings against defending champions Gujarat Titans, with the game live on Sky Sports Cricket from 3pm.

 Gujarat won the title last season in their first year as a franchise, beating Rajasthan Royals by seven wickets in a low-scoring game.